Flyttness/workstation-setup/README.md

 ## Goals

-The primary goal of this project is to give people a simple script they can run to make their Mac OS X machine prepared and standardized for working on software development projects, especially those common at Flyttness AI.
+The primary goal of this project is to give people a simple script they can run to make their Mac OS X machine prepared and standardized for working on software development projects, especially those common at Flyttness.

 ## Why did we do it this way?